 - Turn on messaging activity routing: Counts all open active and inactive messaging tickets towards an agent's capacity.
 Additionally, both active and inactive messaging tickets will be offered to agents via the Accept button.
 When not selected, only active messaging tickets are counted towards capacity and offered via the Accept button.

 - Messaging timing (seconds): If messaging reassignment timing is enabled, specifies the time in seconds before work is reassigned to another agent.
-The timing is 30 seconds on Professional plans, and customizable on Enterprise plans.
+This feature is available on all plans up to Professional and is editable on Enterprise.

 - Email: Select the agent statuses for which you want to reassign email tickets when the ticket status changes.
 This reassignment behavior applies to all email tickets with the routing tag, even if the ticket wasn't originally assigned via omnichannel routing.